-We compare research output in cellulose-based ethanol with the fields of forestry and water supply sanitation (WSS).
-While over 80 percent of articles published between 1996 and 2006 in forestry were originated in institutions from developed countries, 75 percent of publications in WSS during the 1996-2005 period came from the rich world (Cozzens and Catalán, 2007, Catalán et al 2008).
+80% of articles published between 1996 and 2006 in forestry were originated in institutions from developed countries, 75% of publications in WSS during the 1996-2005 period came from the rich world (Catalán et al., 2008; Cozzens and Catalán, 2007;).
 For both fields, the US remains the most prolific country, with shares of publication higher than the ones found for cellulosic ethanol.
-Over 27 in forestry and 29 percent of articles in WSS were written by researchers from U.S. institutions.
-Canada, the third in publication in cellulosic ethanol, has been the second most prolific country in research in forestry, with 8 percent of papers published in the field between 1996 and 2006.
+Over 27 in forestry and 29% of articles in WSS were written by researchers from US institutions.
+Canada, the third in publication in cellulosic ethanol, has been the second most prolific country in research in forestry, with 8% of papers published in the field between 1996 and 2006.

-Table 1 provides the twenty most prolific countries in cellulosic ethanol research.
-Most of the countries are either important energy producers/consumers (e.g. USA, Germany, France, UK, China, and India) or rich in forestry resources (e.g. US, Canada, Brazil, Sweden, and Spain).
-China, India and Brazil, emerging economies active in R&D in cellulose-based ethanol, are also prolific in the field of forestry (Catalán et al 2008).
+Table 1 provides the 20 most prolific countries in cellulosic ethanol research.
+Most of the countries are either important energy producers/consumers (e.g. USA, Germany, France, UK, China and India) or rich in forestry resources (e.g. USA, Canada, Brazil, Sweden and Spain).
+China, India and Brazil, emerging economies active in R&D in cellulose-based ethanol, are also prolific in the field of forestry (Catalán et al., 2008).

-In Figure 4, we present the number of publications for the U.S., Japan, Canada, the top three countries, and China along the 1990-06 period.
+In Figure 4, we present the number of publications for the USA, Japan, Canada, the top three countries and China along the 1990-1906 period.
 The graph shows a growing pattern of publication for all countries.
-However, the US performance stands out in light of its significant take off in the mid-1990s, 2002, and 2005.
+However, the US performance stands out in light of its significant take off in the mid-1990s, 2002 and 2005.
 The first one may be interpreted as a lagging result of the enactment of the Clean Air Act Amendments of 1990 mandating the use of oxygenated gasoline in non-attainment areas, spurring demand for ethanol.
-More aggressive federal funding came after 2000 with the Biomass Research and Development Act of 2000 (Yacobucci, 2007).
+More aggressive federal funding came after 2000 with the Biomass R&D Act of 2000 (Yacobucci, 2007).
 China is another case to be highlighted.
 Since the beginning of the 21st century, China's number of publications has steadily increased becoming by 2006 the most important publishing country after the US.
-Brazil is another developing country pursuing research on cellulosic ethanol from sugarcane bagasse, a sub-product of ethanol produced using first generation technology.
+Brazil is another developing